 Liquid crystalline technology is the clear future of drug delivery methods when it comes to enhanced bioavailability.
 We will continue to update our various platforms as research in this exciting and fast-paced field continues.

-CBD is a drug; As such, there are several inadequately addressed issues facing the CBD industry, the most important of which is the presence of CBD-drug interactions.
+CBD is a chemical entity which has caused several inadequately addressed issues facing the CBD industry, the most important of which is the presence of CBD-drug interactions.

 Most drug-drug interactions occur when two drugs are metabolized by a single enzyme.
 The Cytochrome P450 (CYP450) system is responsible for the biotransformation of approximately 85% of all ingested substances, including drugs.
 As with most proteins, a single substance can be both a substrate (the protein acts on the drug) and an inhibitor/inducer (the drug acts on the protein) of the CYP450 enzymes.
 We must be equally aware of these influences when considering CBD-drug interactions.